kakalasek/Omega_Network_Classifier/README.md

     Define the classes.
 This is done by creating a simple dictionary, where keys are the string we will search for in the TLS_SNI field and values are the service names.
 A new column names *class* is defined and every value there is set to the *other* service class.
 Then a simple algorthim will try to find every key in the dataset and if it sees the key string inside the TLS SNI field, it will replace the *other* class with the value assigned to the the particular key inside the dictionary.
 7. **Transform classes into numbers**
     A simple dictionary mapping is created, which will be used for resolving the predictions of the models.
 Then, according to this dictionary, the *class* column values are replaced with the numbers

+**NOTE:** It is not mentioned in the steps, but to speed up training, StandartdScaler is also used on the features before fitting the model.

 ## Model training